AlexanderNgh/AlexanderNgh/README.md

-Hi!
-My name is Alexander Pham, and I am currently a sophomore college student studying, you guessed it, computer science.
-I am really interested in software development, and producing applications.
-My favorite projects this semester were in C# and .NET Winforms.
-I am currently learning HTML, CSS, and overall front end as I continue with my studies in univesity.
-I am looking to collaborate on bigger scale projects!

-If you want to reach me, email me at alexanderncpham@gmail.com
+Hello!

+My name is Alexander and I am a computer science major at the University of Nevada, Las Vegas.
+I am currently honing my skills in software development and engineering and I am excited about the possibilities in the various computer science industries.
+I am always open to opportunities for internships where I can apply my skills and contribuite to impactful projects.

+Connect with me on LinkedIn:
+www.linkedin.com/in/alexander-pham-3239021ba